-The following tips apply whether you’re trying to get executives to buy in to this entire notion or if they’ve (sorta) bought in but are only focused on the metrics, not the actual improvements.
+The following tips apply whether you’re trying to get executives to commit to this entire notion or if they’ve (sorta) bought in but are only focused on the metrics, not the actual improvements.

 Stakeholder Interviews.
 Giving stakeholders an overview of your strategy, along with the objectives, highlights of their involvement, and well-documented reasons for putting customers at the center of the universe will set things off on the right foot.
 At the same time, understanding stakeholder needs, concerns, and roadblocks as well as identifying what insights they’d like the initiative to provide will help you identify ways to better engage them.
-Whether you’re just kicking off your CX and VOC strategies or have a more-mature program, stakeholder interviews can help to bring executives (back) into alignment with the effort.
+Whether you’re just kicking off your customer experience strategy or have a more-mature program, stakeholder interviews can help to bring executives (back) into alignment with the effort.

 Enlist an Executive.
 OK, that sounds counter-intuitive, but there is quite possibly one executive who gets it.
 Enlist his or her help to build the case, be the champion, and help you socialize the message with the rest of the executives.